Khumbu Region: Trekking, Tourism, and the Iconic Glacier

 Major Attractions

-- Mount Everest: The world's highest peak at 8,848 meters, drawing climbers and trekkers worldwide.
+Mount Everest, the world's highest peak at 8,848 meters, draws climbers and trekkers worldwide.

-- Tengboche Monastery: Region's most significant Buddhist monastery.
+Tengboche Monastery: The region's most significant Buddhist monastery.

 Climate and Weather Patterns